Dookhan and Farak Case Hotline: 888-999-2881

 If you cannot pay for court fees and costs, you may be able to have the state pay for them.

-Small claims courts are designed to provide a simple, informal and inexpensive option for resolving cases where the amount at issue is $7,000 or less.
+Small claims courts provide a simple, informal and inexpensive option for resolving cases where the claim is $7,000 or less.

 An Extreme Risk Protection Order (ERPO), also known as a red flag law, is an order from a judge that suspends a person’s license to possess or carry a gun.